 But, isn’t driving on track expensive?

 Now, this might sound like an expensive hobby, but it doesn’t need to be.
 Once you’ve budgeted for the essentials, like a quality helmet and the necessary track day entry fees, the amount you spend on your track car is totally up to you.
 It needn’t cost a fortune, it can be surprisingly inexpensive.
-In the name of encouraging entry-level track fun, we’ve pulled together a top-ten of our favorite affordable track-based project cars.
+Not only that, our Fast Car event series offers the perfect opportunity for those that want to dip their toes into the world of track day driving by offering 20 minute sessions at circuits like Silverstone and Goodwood.
+This means that even if you only own a lightly modified car, you’ll still be able to drive on track without worrying about things breaking.
+But if you want something more dedicated, in the name of encouraging entry-level track fun, we’ve pulled together a top-ten of our favorite affordable track-based project cars.

 Naturally the concept of ‘affordable’ is entirely subjective.
 Some people may have earmarked a couple of grand for their next project.
-Others will be lucky enough to have $/£5k, maybe even $/£10k.
-While some (like us) will be picking the lint out of their pockets in search of an extra 50 cents.
+Others will be lucky enough to have £5k, maybe even £10k.
+While some (like us) will be picking the lint out of their pockets in search of an extra 50p.
 So we’ve tried to keep this list sensible.
-Some of these cars can be found for a couple of thousand if you strike lucky, and none of them will set you back more than $/£10,000 to buy.
+Some of these cars can be found for a couple of thousand if you strike lucky, and none of them will set you back more than £10,000 to buy.
 We’ve had a little look at the performance potential for each one, so you know what you’re getting into too.
 Have fun choosing, and remember – shiny-side-up, and keep out of the kitty litter.
 Here’s our best affordable track car projects guide.

 Best Affordable Track Car Projects